BitnomadLive/Data-Mining-MCP-Servers-for-Vulnerabilities/README.md

 | 378 | 0.55 |
 | 302 | 0.6 |

+Talk about cluster amount and results. show biggest 10 clusters

 To visualize the the output cytoscape was used

 1. Open cytoscape -> Import -> Network from file -> select output_cytoscape.csv

-2. change source descriptio and target description to be source node attributes or target node attributes
+2. change source descriptio and target description to be source node attributes or target node attributes (picture)
+3. Click ok to import
+4. Layout  -> Edge weighted Spring Embedded Layout -> Similarity

+   picture of clusters. look into interactive version with cytoscape.js